Signed in as:

 The system is designed to work with honey bees and other bugs as an ecosystem.

-It was developed from quiet observation and testing.
+It was developed from quiet observation and testing over 50 Years !

 Nowhere in nature, in a natural environment, do you ever find honey bee hives in an apiary system — not ever — and yet this is taught as the way things are done.